Rugby World Champions - Springboks Victory Tour dates | IOL News

 The 2019 Rugby World Cup-winning Springbok squad are due to arrive back in South Africa on a number of flights from Japan over a two day period between Tuesday and Wednesday.

-Springbok coach Rassie Erasmus, captain Siya Kolisi and vice-captain Handre Pollard are among the first squad of members land in Johannesburg at approximately 16h30-16h45 on Tuesday.
+Springbok coach Rassie Erasmus, captain Siya Kolisi and vice-captain Handre Pollard were among the first squad of members expected to land in Johannesburg at approximately 4.30-4:45pm on Tuesday but following a "technical delay", will land at around 7pm.

+The first batch of players, which will include Pieter-Steph du Toit, Duane Vermeulen, Cheslin Kolbe and Makazole Mapimpi, are still due to arrive on time as previously reported.

 They will be attending the official Springbok arrivals media conference at the media centre at International Arrivals, OR Tambo International Airport.